Towards Class-Oriented Poisoning Attacks Against Neural Networks: Problem Settings

-Poisoning availability attacks are typically formulated as a bi-level optimization problem: where $D_{tr}$ is the clean training dataset, $D_p$ is the poisoned dataset, $\Theta$ is the possible parameter space, and $L[\cdot]$ is the loss function.
-The outer maximization stands for adversarial objective, while the inner minimization represents the training process with poisoned dataset.
+where $D_{tr}$ is the clean training dataset, $D_{val}$ is the validation dataset, $D_p$ is the poisoned dataset, $\Theta$ is the possible parameter space, and $L[\cdot]$ is the loss function.
+The attack aims to find an optimized poisoned dataset, which will be injected into the clean training data for training the benign model and updating parameters.
+This training process is expressed by the inner minimization.
+The outer maximization stands for the adversarial objective, which has to be evaluated on the updated parameters found by solving the inner minimization problem.